Above: Graphic of Disability Employment Month seal

 Pro tip: Your employer can verify your need for accommodation by asking for “reasonable documentation,” like a health professional’s letter that verifies that the need for accommodation.
 An accommodation request does not give your employer the right to access your medical records or specific diagnostic information.
 If a disability and the accommodation need are obvious, it might be inappropriate to ask for any documentation.
 (For instance, a wheelchair using employee asking for staff meetings and events to be held in spaces without stairs.)

 4. Accommodations are usually low-cost, and worth it!
-According to studies by folks who do this sort of thing for a living, most accommodations cost nothing and the rest are generally under $500.
+According to studies [PDF] by folks who do this sort of thing for a living, most accommodations cost nothing and the rest are generally under $500.
 Not a bad investment for long-term effectiveness and productivity on the job!

 5. Accommodations create more productive, effective employees.
 This one is worth reiterating!
 An employee with the supports to do their job in the most efficient way possible is going to be able to produce better work for their employer and reach their highest potential, and what employer wouldn’t want that?